 The following quote from the United States Department of Education.

 "It should be noted that some institutions have chosen not to participate in the federal student aid program and therefore do not have to be approved by an accrediting agency recognized by the Department.
 While these institutions do not appear on the Department's list, they may be legitimate schools."

 This quote from the former executive director of the Association for Biblical Higher Education (an accrediting agency recognized by the United States Department of Education), stated as follows:

 "There are hundreds of Bible Colleges and Seminaries in the United States and Canada that are offering good solid theological training, yet they are not accredited."

 But, will a degree from Northwestern, be accepted by your Church or place of employment?

-While there are certainly situations when only a degree from a government approved school can qualify one for certain positions and privileges, for the most part, you are judged and accepted based on how you present yourself, not solely by the image represented by the school from which you graduated.
+While there are certain situations when only a degree from a government-approved school can qualify one for certain positions and privileges, for the most part, you are judged and accepted based on how you present yourself, not solely by the image represented by the school from which you graduated.
 Example: Are you already in ministry?
 If so, when was the last time a member of your church asked you if you had a degree at all, much less if it was earned at a regionally accredited college or university?

 Ministry and Education